Research Labs

 Anna Sosa, PhD, CCC-SLP: Child Speech and Language Lab Accordion Closed

 Anna Sosa completed her PhD in Speech and Hearing Sciences at the University of Washington in 2008.
 Prior to joining the NAU faculty in 2009, she worked as a school-based Speech Language Pathologist in Washington State.
-Her research focuses on the relationship between lexical and phonological development in young children with typical and delayed speech and language development.
-She supervises graduate students in the NAU clinic in the areas of evaluation and assessment of infants and toddlers and phonology and articulation intervention.
+Her research focuses on phonological development in children with and without speech sound disorder and on the relationship between lexical and phonological development.
+She is also interested in the role of parent-child interaction and communication during early language development.